Updated SEPTEMBER 2025

 The Sounds Air timetable effective 3 December 2013 |

-In February 2014 Cessna 206 ZK-ENT and Cessna 185 ZK-PRM were registered to Pelorus Air.
-The new company has taken over the small piston aircraft and small airstrip operations which have been progressively wound back by Sounds Air in order for them to focus on the all turbine, mostly IFR Caravan operations.
-Pelorus Air is separate to Sounds Air, but shares the use of Picton Airport to connect to the remote airstrips in the Sounds.
+In February 2014, with the airline growing, Cessna 206 ZK-ENT and Cessna 185 ZK-PRM were registered to Pelorus Air.
+The new company took over the small piston aircraft and Marlborough Sounds airstrip operations which had been progressively wound back by Sounds Air in favour of the all turbine, mostly IFR Cessna Caravan operations.
+While Pelorus Air was separated from Sounds Air it still shared the use of Picton Airport to connect to the remote airstrips in the Sounds.

 Pelorus Air Cessna 185 ZK-PRM at Picton on 4 January 2018 |